cornell-ece2400/ece2400-docs/docs/ece2400-sec9-spoly.md

 grows as a function of the input array size.

     :::bash
-    % cd ${HOME}/sec8/build-eval
+    % cd ${HOME}/sec9/build-eval
-    % ./slist-iobj-eval 10000
+    % ./slist-spoly-eval 10000
-    % ./slist-iobj-eval 20000
+    % ./slist-spoly-eval 20000
-    % ./slist-iobj-eval 30000
+    % ./slist-spoly-eval 30000
-    % ./slist-iobj-eval 40000
+    % ./slist-spoly-eval 40000
-    % ./slist-iobj-eval 50000
+    % ./slist-spoly-eval 50000

 You can use `seq` and `xargs` to run a command multiple times with different parameters in a single step like this:

     :::bash
-    % cd ${HOME}/sec8/build-eval
+    % cd ${HOME}/sec9/build-eval
-    % seq 10000 10000 50000 | xargs -l ./slist-iobj-eval
+    % seq 10000 10000 50000 | xargs -l ./slist-spoly-eval

 Copy down the average execution time for each experiment.
-Create a plain text file named `data-dpoly.txt` with one row per experiment and a single column which should be the execution time.
+Create a plain text file named `data-spoly.txt` with one row per experiment and a single column which should be the execution time.

-Let's also reproduce the data from last week when we worked on a (non-polymorphic) object-oriented singly linked list.
+Let's also reproduce the data from the previous sections when we worked on a monomorphic and dynamic polymorphic singly linked lists.

     :::bash
-    % cd ${HOME}/sec8/build-eval
+    % cd ${HOME}/sec9/build-eval
+    % make eval
     % seq 10000 10000 50000 | xargs -l ./slist-int-eval
+    % seq 10000 10000 50000 | xargs -l ./slist-dpoly-eval

 Copy down the average execution time for each experiment.
-Create a plain text file named `data-int.txt` with one row per experiment and a single column which should be the execution time.
+Create a plain text file named `data-int.txt` and `data-dpoly.txt` with one row per experiment and a single column which should be the execution time.
 Then you can easily plot this data like this:

     :::bash
-    % eplot -m data-dpoly.txt data-int.txt
+    % eplot -m data-int.txt data-dpoly.txt data-spoly.txt

-Do these quantitative results match your qualitative expectations given what you know about the asymptotic time complexity of reverse?
+Do these quantitative results match your qualitative expectations given what you know about the asymptotic time complexity of push front and reverse?